fredbots/micro-app-demo/README.md

 # Micro-App Demo

-This is a simple Micro-App example to demonstrate the main steps needed to integrate a Fred bot with Micro-Apps, connected through Fred Builder.
+This is a simple Micro-App example to demonstrate the main steps needed to integrate a Fred bot with Micro-Apps.

 <p align="center">
   <img src="/public/micro-app-flow.png" width="700"/>